-- Does not work for any other kind of drug overdose
+- Does not work for any other kind of substance overdose

-After Narcan has been administered and is successful, you should note the following:
+If Narcan has been administered and was successful, you should note the following:

-- They will be have no memory of the event
+- Person is unlikely to have any memory of the event

-- If they consumed other drugs that are not opiates (like alcohol, benzos, cocaine, etc), those drugs and their potential overdose symptoms will still be in full effect
+- If other drugs that are not opiates were consumed (such as alcohol, benzos, cocaine, etc.), those drugs and their potential overdose symptoms will still be in full effect

 - Depending on the potency of the opiate, they might require more Narcan

-If you administered the Narcan on your own, you still want to make sure the person gets medical attention.
-The Narcan is going to wear off and they may go back into an overdose.
-If they don’t go back to an overdose over that, they may use again.
-They may go back to their house and be experiencing withdrawal symptoms.
-So they may administer additional substances and then overdose again, and that’s not entirely uncommon.
-This is why a pure, private in-home response with Narcan isn’t recommended.
-You still want to follow through with the full medical evaluation, still get the first responders or bring the person to the hospital or the ER, and still get them evaluated to make sure their vital signs are stable.
+If you administered the Narcan on your own and it was successful, you still want to make sure the person gets medical attention.
+The Narcan will wear off, as noted above, and the person may go back into an overdose.
+Even if they do not, there is potential they may use again, and so you will want to follow through with a full medical evaluation, the attention of first responders, or bring the person to the hospital or the ER to make sure their vital signs are stable.

 If none of these steps are successful in reviving the person who has overdosed, their need for emergency help is crucial.
 Call 911 and immediately state that someone is not breathing.
 If you choose to, you can explain that it might be an opiate overdose, but sometimes people will advise against this because dispatch at 911 is tasked with queuing calls with priority from high-risk situations to low risk.
 For that reason, in order to ensure the quickest response, it is sufficient to say that someone is not breathing.